razerbann/qmk_firmware/keyboards/converter/ibm_pingmaster/keymaps/default/readme.md

-# The default keymap for pingmaster
+# The default keymap for IBM 4704 Pingmaster